Phanerophthalmus sp. #1

 to 10 ft).
 Rarely, it can be found in Halimeda

 kanaloana beds at depths of 9 m (30 ft) or more.
+According to Kay (1979), it rests by day among the holdfasts of Vallonia.
 It lays a

 lozenge-shaped, white egg mass with densely packed eggs.
 The mass is